mtedwardsza/medical-research-data-platform/README.md

 This project simulates a real-world challenge in healthcare ICT: **migrating legacy clinical research data** from inconsistent, messy CSV exports into a centralised, queryable PostgreSQL database — then surfacing insights through an interactive analytics dashboard.

-It was built to demonstrate Business Analyst skills in a medical research environment, covering: data analysis, ETL pipeline design, database modelling, API development, and stakeholder-facing documentation.
+It was built to demonstrate Business Analyst technical skills in ICT environment, covering: data analysis, ETL pipeline design, database modelling, API development, and stakeholder-facing documentation.

 ---